Starmute/KORS_rating/README.md

 The number of contributors to the code is paramount not only for the integrity of code but for decentralization as well.
 Therefore, we assign it a rating of 4 in the weighted system.

 Consider the number of code contributors since the project’s inception.
 This ***DOES NOT*** include code from a coin from which the project in question was forked.
 Divide this number by four and subtract five.
 Don’t round.
 Range is [0, 10].
 There is an additional two point penalty if no code is public.

+# Development type

+Who is behind the project?
+This in itself can say a great deal - a project led and created only by anonymous people surely is not as trustworthy as one with the backing of known individuals.
+On the other hand, a corporate-backed cryptocurrency has centralization issues.
+Given the importance of this

 # Completeness